Pediatric Critical Care Air Transport

 While hospital leadership expected disruptions due to construction and planned accordingly, we did not anticipate any neighborhood sound impact from moving the helistop due to the fact that the hospital has had helicopter transports on site since 2011.
 Had Children's understood that sound would be a concern for homes in immediate adjacency to the hospital, we would have engaged the neighborhood.

-Children’s Hospital filed for a permit for its new medical tower in October 2017, and has been awaiting execution of the permit from the City.
-Children’s Hospital has paid the permit fee and passed inspections with the State Fire Marshal and Louisiana Department of Health, as well as many inspections by the City's Office of Safety and Permits, as expected throughout various phases of the construction process.
-The building permit application review was completed by the City in May 2019.
+Children’s Hospital filed for the first in a series of permits for its new medical tower in October 2017.
+Children’s Hospital paid the permit fee and passed inspections with the State Fire Marshal and Louisiana Department of Health at appropriate phases of the project, as well as many inspections by the City's Office of Safety and Permits as expected throughout various phases of the construction process.
+The building permit application review was completed by the City in May 2019, and the final building permit was issued by the City in January 2021.

 How far is the new helicopter landing structure from the neighborhood?